 As one might imagine, this is a very popular program, and the demand for spots simply outweighs the supply for our 83 homes games.

 Many of the spots are filled by a core of men and women who regularly work several games per season - but we also add many "rookies" to the program each year.
 We feel it's important to have a set of "veteran" Balldudes since they have been through training and are known by Security, the Wardrobe Department, and Ballpark Operations.
 They have a clear understanding of their job as well as their boundaries.
 Because of safety and security factors, it works best to have a measure of consistency.

-The rookies that are added to the program are obtained through three different methods: Balldude Camp, Giants Community Fund Charity Auctions, and Online Nominations.
+The rookies that are added to the program are primarily obtained through two different methods: Giants Community Fund Charity Auctions and Online Nominations.

 Giants Community Fund Charity Auctions

 You can bid on the experience in one of the Giants Community Fund auctions.
 If you would like to bid, download and fill out our Auction Proxy Bid Form.

 Like any other position with the organization, hundreds of applications are received, but only a few are chosen for the job.

 To submit a nomination, applicants must be adults (21 and older).
 We also require that they qualify in the following ways:

 - They are physically able to handle the risks of being on the field.